apache/skywalking-website/content/blog/2022-04-19-How-to-use-the-java-agent-injector?/index.md

     # Please refer to https://skywalking.apache.org/docs/skywalking-java/latest/en/setup/service-agent/java-agent/configurations/#table-of-agent-configuration-properties to get more details.
 ```

-In the cluster created by `kind`, the `backend_service` may not be correct, we need to use the real OAPServer's address `default-oap.default` to replace the default `backend_service`, so we can edit the configmap as follow.
+In the cluster created by `kind`, the `backend_service` may not be correct, we need to use the real OAPServer's address `default-oap.default` to replace the default `127.0.0.1`, so we can edit the configmap as follow.

 ```sh
 $ kubectl edit configmap skywalking-swck-java-agent-configmap -n skywalking-swck-system